harshporwal03/Mini-Projects/README.md

 ## Projects

 ### Games

 - **Tic Tac Toe**: A simple game made with HTML, CSS & JavaScript.
 - **Rock Paper Scissors**: A game made with simple HTML, CSS & JavaScript.

 ### Clones

 - **Netflix Clone**: Clone of Netflix Webapp using only HTML and CSS.

 ### Websites

 - **Omnifood**: A basic website demonstrating HTML and CSS skills.

 ### Others

 - **Calculator**: A basic calculator using HTML, CSS and JavaScript.
 - **To Do List**: A to do list to save your tasks using HTML, CSS and JavaScript.
 - **Quiz App**: A basic Quiz App for fun using HTML, CSS and JavaScript.
-- **Random Password Generator**: A Password Generator using HTML, CSS and JavaScript..
+- **Random Password Generator**: A Password Generator using HTML, CSS and JavaScript.
+- **Notes App** : An App that uses HTML, CSS and JavaScript to save your notes.

 ## Future Projects

 As I learn new technologies, I will be adding projects related to:

 - React.js
 - Node.js
 - Express.js